unsignedpixel/Hugo/content/blog/2021/own-theme/index.md

 * no tracking/external dependencies (like google or font delivery via CDN)
 * (nice typography)

 Typing `hugo new theme` is easy.
 Actually filling the created template with code requires HTML and CSS skills.
-Some basic understanding of how Hugo works is required as well.
+Some basic understanding of how hugo works is required as well.
+A welcome opportunity to learn something new.
+I started with writing HTML for the hugo layouts and used Andy Brewers [mvp.css](https://github.com/andybrewer/mvp) as a temporary stylesheet.
+The idea was to style the resulting semantic HTML with my own CSS.
+In the process of adding (and learning) CSS, I introduced some classes, so the markup is not pure semantic HTML.
+The CSS is not finished yet and requires cleanup and some visual changes.

 There are still a lot of things on the todo list, but it is always better to release early and often than to polish the code to death.